pinellolab/haystack_bio/README.md

 The database file must be in the MEME format: http://meme.nbcr.net/meme/doc/meme-format.html#min_format

-**Output**: The output consist of an HTML report with:
+**Output**: The output consists of an HTML report with

-- motif enriched with p and q values
+- enriched motifs with corresponding p and q values
 - motif profiles and logos
 - list of regions with a particular motifs and coordinates of the motifs in those regions
 - list of closest genes to the regions with a particular motif

 <p align="center">
   <img src="./figures/motif.png">
 </p>

 3) **haystack_tf_activity_plane**

 **Input**: The input consists of

-1. An output folder of the **haystack_motif** tool
+- An output folder of the **haystack_motif** tool
-2. A set of files containing gene expression data specified in a tab delimited file
+- A set of files containing gene expression data specified in a tab delimited file
-3. The target cell-type name to use to perform the analysis.
-Each gene expression data file must be a tab delimited text file with two columns: 1. gene symbol 2. gene expression value.
-Such a file (one for each cell-type profiled) should look like this:
+- The target cell-type name to use to perform the analysis.
+Each gene expression data file must be a tab delimited text file with two columns:
+    1. gene symbol
+    2. gene expression value.

+Such a file (one for each cell-type profiled) should look like this.
 ```
 RNF14	7.408579
 UBE2Q1	9.107306